beyondstorage/specs/rfcs/90-support-initialization-via-config-string-and-map.md

 2. It is possible that a service pair have the same name as a global pair.
 Internally, the name of a service pair has prefix `<type>_` so it wasn't a problem.

-   But in `New*FromMap` and `New*FromString`, we won't want to let users add the prefix, so if two pairs have the same name, here comes ambiguity.
+   But in `New*FromString`, we won't want to let users add the prefix, so if two pairs have the same name, here comes ambiguity.
 So we should forbid a service pair from having the same name with a global pair.
 We can add check in service pair registry.

 3. We can also export parsing APIs like
    ```go